|Office of the Integrity Commissioner

 While on the Court of Appeal of New Brunswick, he was appointed President of the provincial Judicial Council and in 2012 Chairperson of the Federal Electoral Boundaries Commission for the Province of New Brunswick for the 2015 federal election.

-He was appointed Conflict of Interest Commissioner in December 2016 and will become New Brunswick’s first Integrity Commissioner on September 1, 2017, with responsibility for lobbying, right to information and protection of privacy matters, and conflict of interest issues related to members of the Legislative Assembly.
+He was appointed Conflict of Interest Commissioner in December 2016 and became New Brunswick’s first Integrity Commissioner on December 16, 2016 with responsibilities for conflict of interest issues related to Members of the Legislative Assembly.
 As of April 1, 2017 he supervises lobbyists of public office holders under the Lobbyists’ Registration Act.